NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In some situations the DEM obtained with ASP is, after alignment, quite similar to the reference DEM, but the heights may be off.
+In some situations the DEM obtained with ASP is, after alignment, quite similar to a reference DEM, but the heights may be off.
 This can happen, for example, if the focal length or lens distortion are not accurately known.
-It is then possible after triangulating the interest point matches in bundle adjustment to replace their heights above datum with values obtained from the reference DEM, which are presumably more accurate.
-The triangulated points being optimized can then be constrained to not vary too much from this DEM.

-The option for this is ``--heights-from-dem dem.tif``.
+In this case it is possible to borrow more accurate information from the reference DEM (see details below).
+The option for this is ``--heights-from-dem``.
 An additional control is given, in the form of the option ``--heights-from-dem-uncertainty``, measured in meters.
-The smaller its value is, the more constrained those points will be.
-This divides the difference between the triangulated points being optimized and their initial value on the DEM when added to the cost function.
+The smaller its value is, the stronger the DEM constraint.
+This value divides the difference between the triangulated points being optimized and their initial value on the DEM when added to the cost function (:numref:`how_ba_works`).

-The option ``--heights-from-dem-robust-threshold`` ensures that the weighted differences defined earlier when comparing to the DEM plateau at a certain level and do not dominate the problem.
+The option ``--heights-from-dem-robust-threshold`` ensures that these weighted differences plateau at a certain level and do not dominate the problem.
 The default value is 0.1, which is smaller than the ``--robust-threshold`` value of 0.5, which is used to control the pixel reprojection error, as that is given a higher priority.
 It is suggested to not modify this threshold, and adjust instead ``--heights-from-dem-uncertainty``.

-If a triangulated point does not project vertically onto a valid DEM pixel, bundle adjustment falls back to the ``--tri-weight`` constraint.
+If a triangulated point is not close to the reference DEM, bundle adjustment falls back to the ``--tri-weight`` constraint.

 Here is an example, and note that, as in the earlier section, we assume that the cameras and the terrain are already aligned::